Momo-Corp/simple-oauth/README.md

 - Check the you can really login with github from the web interface: Open you browser with your BASE_URL

-- and run the tests
+- and run the tests (carefull with your environment variables...)
 ```
 pytest tests
 ```